tmikeschu/air_bnb_clone/README.md

   * email:    user@example.com
   * password: password

-### Getting Setup with our Oauth
+### Getting Setup with PadCrash Oauth

 ### Features we're proud of
   * Used Travis CI for continuous integration
   * 2-factor authentication via Twilio
-  * Geocoder used to integrate couch location with Google Maps
+  * Geocoder used to integrate couch locations for display on Google Maps
+  * Upload photos of your pad with Carrierwave
   * Use of AJAX to update available pad Search

 We believe in starting off on the right [♫](https://gist.github.com/tmikeschu/4ccb96fbca3734d07a4e4a5e1c5e2ae5).